-- 646.320. (a) Subject to subdivision (b), the petition shall be served on the respondent party and filed within 15 days after the respondent party first evidenced failure or refusal to comply with the request, or within 30 days after the request was made and the party has failed to reply to the request, whichever period is longer. - (b) No petition may be filed within 15 days of the date set for commencement of the hearing except on order of the court after motion and notice and for good cause shown.
-In acting on the motion, the court shall consider the necessity and reasons for the discovery, the diligence or lack of diligence of the moving party, whether the granting of the motion will delay the commencement of the hearing on the date set, and the possible prejudice to any party.
+646.320. (a) Subject to subdivision (b), the motion shall be made and served on the responding party within 15 days after the responding party first evidenced failure or refusal to comply with the request, or within 30 days after the request was made and the party has failed to reply to the request, whichever period is longer.

+(b) No motion may be filed within 15 days of the date set for commencement of the hearing except on order of the presiding officer after motion and notice and for good cause shown.
+In acting on the motion, the presiding officer shall consider the necessity and reasons for the discovery, the diligence or lack of diligence of the moving party, whether the granting of the motion will delay the commencement of the hearing on the date set, and the possible prejudice to any party.

 Comment.
-Section 646.320 continues subdivision (b) of former Section 11507.7.
+Section 646.320 supersedes subdivision (b) of former Section 11507.7.
+Under this article proceedings to compel discovery are before the presiding officer rather than the superior court.